 We did consider including additional controls, particularly to investigate the effect of surprise results, time of day, and weather.
 However, given the low number of overall cases (22 England matches overall, and only 8 wins), this was unfortunately not possible.
 In England, Christmas and New Year’s Eve are the most important drinking holidays, and we indeed see a substantial increase in the number of reported alcohol-related domestic abuse cases on both of these holidays, therefore the inclusion of these controls resulted in a significantly improved overall model fit.
 4. Did the authors test for temporal clustering within the crime data to determine whether it was necessary to nest the observations within months and/or years?

 To account for the strong temporal variation in the daily number of reported domestic abuse cases, each regression included day of week, month, year, Christmas, and New Year’s Eve controls.

-5. Why did the authors choose to not use an offset (i.e., calculate a rate) or adjust for annual population?
+[This is not what they are asking.
+They are asking whether we need to cluster the observations because near-by days are correlated.
+We could just calculate the autocorrelation in cases over days and show that this is low?
+If high, we need some kind of clustering.
+Normally we’d cluster by individual if we had correlation caused by repeated observations from an individual.
+I’m not sure what we are supposed to do when our cause of correlations is time (i.e., continuous and not unordered like individuals are not ordered) but this must be a known econometric thing as all panel and time series have this property] 5.
+Why did the authors choose to not use an offset (i.e., calculate a rate) or adjust for annual population?

 Population estimates for the West Midlands are only available on an annual level.
 As all our models include year as a control variable, the effect of population size and change will be reflected by this variable.
 6. A multiple testing correction is needed.